dsikkema/playdo-frontend/product-vision.md

-# Playdo: A Gentle Path to Learning Python
+# PlayDo: A Gentle Path to Learning Python

 ## Core Vision

-Playdo is an integrated learning environment designed for high school students learning to code in Python.
+PlayDo is an integrated learning environment designed for high school students learning to code in Python.
 It combines a code editor, execution environment, and an AI assistant in one minimalist interface that emphasizes hands-on exploration and gentle guidance.

 Our approach stands apart from traditional programming education by focusing on responsiveness, natural curiosity, and removing unnecessary frustration.
 We believe that learning to code should be accessible to everyone, not just those with high frustration tolerance or innate technical intuition.